meks77/CoronaOverflow/co-backend/README.md

 You can then execute your native executable with: `./target/coronaflow-backend-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## REST Interfaces

+We have included openapi, so you'll find the REST interfaces under e.g. http://localhost:8080/openapi If you are running in dev mode, http://localhost:8080/swagger-ui displays a graphical interface